Pub Music, Period Music, and Everything Else Under the Sun

 1. This song is typically a high energy drinking song to get the audience hyped and to establish the atmosphere

-We normally like to follow this up with a quick introduction of the characters (The Creepy Bard, Squishy, and Bones for example) as well as the start of our first bit: Confess Thou Sinner.
-This bit involves everyone in the audience pointing and shouting in unison “Confess thou sinner!” at the Creepy Bard.
+We normally like to follow this up with a quick introduction of the characters (The Foxy Bard, Twig, and Bones for example) as well as the start of our first bit: Confess Thou Sinner.
+This bit involves everyone in the audience pointing and shouting in unison “Confess thou sinner!” at the Foxy Bard.
 His confession will then introduce the next song.
 This bit will be repeated throughout the show in between songs.

 2. The second song varies but we always pick one that involves audience participation.
 For example songs with callouts or sing along shanties tend to fill this spot.
 We feel that this is a good place to get the audience involved and invested.